 Image courtesy of Medium

-Let's say you possess all (or most) of these characteristics.
+Let's say you possess all (or most) of the characteristics we listed above.
 What about the technology skills and industry knowledge you'll need to perform well at work?
 These are the competencies you can expect to learn in hospitality management courses.

 A quality program will help you build the skills employers want most in new hires.
 These include industry essentials, such as: